3 Low-Carb Breakfast Recipes That Won’t Make You Miss Bread

 Image: Zoe Bingley-Pullin

-This breakfast bowl uses few ingredients, is simple to prep but most importantly tastes great and ticks many nutritional boxes.
+This breakfast bowl uses few ingredients, is simple to prep, but most importantly, tastes great and ticks many nutritional boxes.
 The healthy fats in the chia seeds and nuts will keep appetite and energy levels stable throughout the morning.
-To spruce it up, try adding some cacao or turmeric powder to the chia seed mix in the saucepan or top with acai/berry powder.
+Add some cacao or turmeric powder to the chia seed mix in the saucepan, or top it with acai/berry powder to spruce it up.

 Serves: 2